satyam2301/Hackathon1/README.md

-This will help you in building banking system.
+This will help you in building banking like system for static given data in initial days of your programming.